nop0x07bc/bapl-class-language/report/README.md

 ```

 ### Load Paths
-The `--load_path` argument specifys the path to search locations for XPL modules / libraries.
+The `--load_path` argument specifies the path to search locations for XPL modules / libraries.
 XPL scripts might source
 other XPL scripts and it needs to know where to find them.
 It will search the (possibly multiple) _load paths_ provided
 by the `--load_path` argument when sourcing dependent scripts (see the section on Modules below).

 ### Traces
 The `--trace` argument will show a _disassembly_ of the VM-instructions as it runs through the program.
 This is useful
-for debug purposes but is very slow and interfers with output.
+for debug purposes but is very slow and interferes with output.
 Use with care.

 ## Language Syntax